Two Estate Planning Options for Keeping Your Cabin in the Family

 Estate Planning Solutions for Your Family

 At Jeffrey P. Scott & Associates, LLC, we work with families with a wide variety of estate planning goals.
 If you have a vacation home or family cabin you would like to protect for your loved ones, we can help.
-Call us today at (651) 968-1457.
+Call us today our office.

 This website has been prepared by Jeffrey P. Scott & Associates, LLC for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.